-Begin with explaining the kind of information that there is no need to document, statements of fact such as the current Prime Minister of Japan or that the 2016 Summer Olympics were held in Rio de Janeiro, Brazil.
+Begin by describing the type of information that does need to be documented; statements of fact such as the Prime Minister of Japan or that the 2020 Summer Olympics are going to be in Tokyo.
 A simple rule of thumb for students is that any numbers, or specialized information that they couldn't know must be referenced.
 Proverbs or well-known quotations need not be referenced.